 It should be remembered that this document is a review of the original IDP.
 Thus the changes are the following:

-- Updating of municipal date based on the 2011 census

-- Incorporation of the 2013 LED strategy

-- Incorporation of the 2013 Tourism plan

-- Incorporation of the draft 2013/14 budget

-- Incorporation of sector departments draft projects and budgets

-- Reviewed ward priorities and projects
+- Incorporation of the draft 2014/15 budget - Incorporation of sector departments draft projects and budgets - Reviewed ward priorities and projects - Reviewed vision. mission and strategic objectives